google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 #### Get data from the cache

 Next, we need to check if the `caches` object exists and request the latest data from it.
-Find the `TODO` comment in `app.getForecast()`, and then add the code below under the comment.
+Find the `TODO add cache logic here` comment in `app.getForecast()`, and then add the code below under the comment.

 ```
     if ('caches' in window) {